TheNoyesLab/epi_on_the_island_2024/docs/tamu_cli_hands_on.md

 Now onto the [Interactive Desktop](./tamu_cli_hands_on.md) and hands-on command-line portion.

 ![Portal interactive tab](../resources/portal_images/TAMUportal_desktopTab.png)

-You will now be able to choose the number of hours let go with 9 and by default 20 cores to use for the workshop.
+You will now be able to choose the number of hours.
+Let's go with 12 and by default 20 cores to use for the workshop (Please, ignore the 5 hours in the screen shot 😅) .
 Click the `Launch` to start the queue to load the Interactive Desktop.

 ![Portal resources](../resources/portal_images/TAMUportal_loadDesktop.png)